What are whistleblower rewards?

 Do whistleblowers get paid?

-There are several US laws that offer whistleblowers significant monetary rewards for reporting fraud and financial misconduct.
-The process for obtaining a whistleblower reward and the amount depend on whether the whistleblower cases are qui tam lawsuits or submissions made to the Securities and Exchange Commission (SEC) whistleblower program, a similar whistleblower program at the Commodity Futures Trading Commission (CFTC) or the IRS whistleblower program.
+There are several US whistleblower reward laws that offer whistleblowers significant monetary rewards for reporting fraud, financial misconduct, and other wrongdoings.
+The process for obtaining a whistleblower reward and the amount depend on whether the whistleblower cases are qui tam lawsuits or submissions made to the Securities and Exchange Commission (SEC) whistleblower program established by the Dodd Frank Act, a similar whistleblower program at the Commodity Futures Trading Commission (CFTC) or the IRS whistleblower program.

 The False Claims Act, the SEC, the CFTC and the IRS have separate criteria for whistleblower rewards.
 In all cases, the whistleblower reward is a percentage of the amount recovered by the government and varies by the type of case and other factors, as explained below.